DiamondSClements/horiseon-refactor/README.md

 * Provided "alt" descriptions for all images.
 * Used more suitable tag elements and css selectors.
 * There were several css selectors that were listed seperately but had the exact same attributes.
 I combined those selectors to eliminate the repetitiveness of "WET" code.

+## Conclusion
+With the revisions I made to the code, I was able to succesfully refactor the webpage with improved accessibility without altering the original appearance.